inspec/inspec/docs/dev/filtertable-internals.md

 #### Defines a special Struct type to represent rows in the table

 At lines 195-200, a new Struct type is defined, with attributes for each of the known table fields.
+THe motivation fot this struct type is to implement the block-mode behavior of `where`.
+Because each struct represents a row, and it has the attributes (accessors) for the fields, block-mode `where` is implemented by instance-evaling against each row as a struct.

-Additionally, an instanace variable, `@__filter` is defined, with an accesor(!).
+Additionally, an instanace variable, `@__filter` is defined, with an accessor(!).
 (That's really wierd - double-underscore usually means "intended to be private"). `to_s` is implemented, using `@__filter`, or `super` if not defined.
 I guess we then rely on the `Struct` class to stringify?

 I think `@__filter` is a trace - a string indicating the filter criteria used to create the table.
+I found no location where this per-row trace data was used.

 CONFUSING NAME: `@__filter` meaning a trace of criteria operations is very confusing - the word "filter" is very overloaded.

 Table fields are determined by listing the `field_name`s of the Connectors.

 BUG: this means that any `add` call that uses a block but not options will end up with an attribute in the row Struct.
-Thus, `filter.add(:exists?) { ... }` results in a row Struct that includes an attribute named `exists?` which is likely undesired.
+Thus, `filter.add(:exists?) { ... }` results in a row Struct that includes an attribute named `exists?` which may be undesired.

 POSSIBLE MISFEATURE: Defining a Struct for rows means that people who use `entries` (or other data accessors) interact with something unusual.
 The simplest possible thing would be an Array of Hashes.
 There is likely something relying on this...